kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201906 answers.md

 3. Inefficient for Large Objects: The stop-and-copy algorithm may be less efficient for large objects because it needs to copy them in their entirety, even if only a small portion of the object is actually in use.
 This can lead to wasted memory and increased copying times.

-In contrast, the mark-and-compact algorithm does not have these drawbacks because it does not require double the memory, it avoids memory fragmentation, it can handle large objects more efficiently, and it does not have long pauses during its execution.
+In contrast, the mark-and-compact algorithm does not have these drawbacks because it does not require double the memory, it avoids memory fragmentation, it can handle large objects more efficiently.
 However, it may be slower than stop-and-copy for small to medium-sized programs.
 Ultimately, the choice of garbage collection algorithm depends on the specific requirements of the application and the available resources.

 ## Final thoughts
 For mark and compact the algorithm has to compact the memory, as it is only allowed to used the working memory for making the memory contiguous.
 This means that is has to compact the memory, taking extra caution of not overwriting memory.
 The compacting in the same memory space is what is making it slower than stop-and-copy, since stop-and-copy only needs to copy it onto some memory for which it can use all memory, not concerned with overwriting.
 Stop-and-copy also needs additional memory, most of the time **double** the amount of memory of what the process actually needs.
 Where mark and compact does not need the additional memory